opencrvs/documentation/v1.8.0/developers/workflows/releasing.md

 ## Publishing the Release

 Once the release pull request has been generated via the [`Release - Start a new release`](https://github.com/opencrvs/opencrvs-core/actions/workflows/init-release.yml) workflow, a few final tasks remain to fully complete the release process.
+During this phase, it's common for issues to be discovered or additional pull requests to be merged into the release branch.
+Proceed carefully and ensure all necessary changes are included.

+{% hint style="warning" %}
+**⚠️ Caution**
+Before proceeding to the next steps, make sure **there are no open pull requests** that need to be included in the release—this applies to both the `countryconfig` and `core` repositories.
+{% endhint %}

 ### 1. Tag the Release